Femchengdu/ud036_StarterCode/README.md

 This movie trailer website receives movie data via an API and displays the movie traier information in a browser.
 Its key features include:

-- Getting the movie information via an API
+- Getting the movie information via an [TMDBAPI](https://www.themoviedb.org/documentation/api)
+- Note you would be required to create an account to get the API keys
+- If you don't want to get API keys from TMDB you can preview the site by opening the fresh_tomatoes.html file
 - Dynamically generating the movie instances using python classes
 - Displaying the move information in a HTML file via a webbrowser